siegerts/xiegerts.com/content/about.md

 - Product Manager @ [AWS Amplify](https://aws.amazon.com/amplify/)

-### Projects
+### Products that I've built

+- [Best Reminder App](https://www.bestreminderapp.com) - A browser extension that makes it easy to create reminders for tab URLs or notes.
+You can schedule reminder notifications for later or create custom intervals for days of the week or time increments, like every `23 minutes` or `every Wednesday, Friday`.

-- [dossi.dev](https://dossi.dev) - A browser extension and web app to keep track of your own private GitHub notes
+- [dossi.dev](https://www.dossi.dev) - A browser extension and web app to keep track of your own private GitHub notes.

-- [lowercase.app](https://www.lowercase.app) - a simple way to take and share notes
+- [lowercase.app](https://www.lowercase.app) - a simple way to take and share notes.

 - [LineupGen](https://www.lineupgen.com) - The quickest way to generate unique Daily Fantasy Sports lineups, with one simple spreadsheet formula or API call.

 - [Fullstack Digest](https://www.fullstackdigest.com/) - A weekly email digest of fullstack development news and articles.

-- [Hugo basic theme](https://themes.gohugo.io/hugo-theme-basic/) - a free theme template for the Hugo framework (used for this site)
+- [Hugo basic theme](https://themes.gohugo.io/hugo-theme-basic/) - a free theme template for the Hugo framework (used for this site).

-### Other writing
+### Other posts

 - [Driving Action and Communication in AWS Amplify Open Source Projects](https://aws.amazon.com/blogs/opensource/driving-action-and-communication-in-aws-amplify-open-source-projects/)